-ETS is comprised of more than 4000 chemicals emitted from burning tobacco, of which at least 250 are known to be carcinogenic or toxic.
-Some chemicals found in ETS include arsenic, benzene, beryllium, cadmium, chromium, ethylene oxide, nickel and vinyl chloride.
-Compared to the smoke that is inhaled by smokers, ETS has over twice the nicotine and tar, and five times the carbon monoxide.
+ETS comprises more than 4,000 chemicals emitted from burning tobacco, of which at least 250 are known to be carcinogenic or toxic.
+Some chemicals found in ETS include arsenic, benzene, beryllium, cadmium, chromium, ethylene oxide, nickel, and vinyl chloride.
+Compared to the smoke that is inhaled by smokers, ETS has over two times the amount of nicotine and tar, and five times the amount of carbon monoxide.

 The primary route of exposure to ETS is inhalation.[2,3] The complexity of ETS mixtures leads to difficulties in assessing exposure.
 As surrogate measures of ETS exposure, research and public health studies typically monitor levels of nicotine, carbon monoxide, benzene, and respirable particulates suspended in air, or biomarkers such as levels of nicotine metabolites in saliva, blood or urine.[3,6]

-Environmental tobacco smoke is classified by IARC as a Group 1 agent, carcinogenic to humans, with a well-established link to lung cancer.[2,3] A recent IARC review of Group 1 agents reaffirmed the classification and included larynx and pharynx as "tumour sites for which there is limited evidence."
+ETS is classified by the International Agency for Research on Cancer (IARC) as Group 1, carcinogenic to humans, with a well-established link to lung cancer.[2,3] An IARC review of Group 1 agents in 2012 reaffirmed this classification and included larynx and pharynx as "tumour sites for which there is limited evidence."

 Other adverse health effects associated with exposure to ETS include eye, nose and throat irritation, dizziness, and nausea.
-Children exposed to ETS may experience chronic respiratory illness, impaired lung function and middle ear infection.
-ETS can aggravate symptoms in people with allergies or asthma, and long-term exposure has been linked to heart disease.[2,32] Health Canada estimates that over 1,000 non-smokers die in Canada each year as a result of ETS exposure.
+Children exposed to ETS may experience chronic respiratory illness, impaired lung function, and middle ear infection.
+ETS can aggravate allergies or asthma symptoms, and long-term exposure has been linked to heart disease.[2,4] Health Canada estimates that over 1,000 non-smokers die in Canada each year as a result of ETS exposure.

 In Canada, regulations governing environmental or occupational protection from ETS are administered by federal, provincial, and municipal governments.
-Federal regulations apply to federal lands and corporations, and federally regulated areas (i.e., transportation, communications, and banking).
+Federal regulations apply to federal lands and corporations, as well as federally regulated areas (i.e., transportation, communications, and banking).
 Provincial regulations can ban or restrict smoking in workplaces or public places, whereas municipalities have the authority to introduce additional restrictions within their geographic boundaries.

 Non-Smokers' Health Act